 Rely On Experienced Attorneys

 When facing a serious legal issue, you have many attorneys from which to choose.
 How do you find one who you trust with this matter?
-At Copple, Rockey, McKeever & Schlecht, we know how much weight your decision carries.
+At Copple, Rockey, & Schlecht, we know how much weight your decision carries.
 We hope you will call us to learn more about our law firm and so that we can learn more about you.
 We can help you decide what to do next.
-Your consultation is free and involves no obligation.

 Our founding attorneys have decades of experience advocating for people who have suffered severe injury.
 They are joined by a skilled team of lawyers and legal staff.
 We are passionate about what we do, and we do not back down to powerful insurance companies or other opponents.
 Our attorneys have extensive experience in the courtroom, and we know how to see your case all the way through until the best possible outcome has been reached.

-If you or a loved one has suffered a severe brain injury, please call Copple, Rockey, McKeever & Schlecht, at 402-218-2641, for a free claim evaluation.
+If you or a loved one has suffered a severe brain injury, please call Copple, Rockey, & Schlecht, at 402-371-4300, for a claim evaluation.
 Our Omaha law firm fights for victims of injury from across the state of Nebraska, including Lincoln and Norfolk.